kyma-project/kyma/components/central-application-gateway/README.md

 ### Status codes for errors returned by Application Gateway

-- when application specified in path doesn't exist Application Gateway returns `404 Not Found`
+- `404 Not Found` - returned when the Application specified in the path doesn't exist.
-- when application, service or entry for Compass use case is not specified in the path, Application Gateway returns `400 Bad Request `
+- `400 Bad Request` - returned when an Application, service, or entry for the [Compass mode](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/application-connectivity/) is not specified in the path.
-- when call to target API timeouts Application Gateway returns `504 Gateway Timeout`
+- `504 Gateway Timeout` - returned when a call to the target API times out.
 ## Development

 This section explains the development process.